From This Day Forward

 Andy Webster, The New York Times NYT Critic's Pick

-"From This Day Forward is a beautiful and honest portrayal of one family's experience navigating a parent's gender transition.
+"A beautiful and honest portrayal of one family's experience navigating a parent's gender transition.
 This is a wonderful educational tool for anyone who teaches on the topics of gender, the family, or intimate relationships.
 I look forward to using it in my courses!"

 Krysti Ryan, Sociology Department, University of California, Davis